Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Advantages

-Beyond the returns, another one of Roots' greatest advantages is that the fund allows people to invest in residential real estate without feeling guilty.
-Through its Live In It Like You Own It® program, Roots renters can get invested in the fund simply by paying their rent on time and taking care of the property.
-Roots is on a mission to give everyone the opportunity to invest in real estate, even the residents who live in the properties.
+Beyond the returns, Roots gives you a way to invest in housing that aligns with your values.
+Through its Live In It Like You Own It® program, Roots renters can get invested in the fund simply by paying their rent on time and taking care of the property, aligning the incentives of everyone involved.
+Roots is on a mission to give everyone the opportunity to invest in real estate, even the renters who live in the properties.

 Masterworks